aaronlab/SweetCardScanner/README.md

 ## Requirements

 - iOS 13.0+ (due to SwiftUI, Vision Framework)
-  - Tesed on iOS 14.1 with iPhone X
+  - Tested on iOS 14.1 with iPhone X

 ## Installation